 We may disclose your personal information or health information to external bodies such as:

 - Federation University for research and quality assurance purposes;

-- Service providers and consultants engaged by us to provide support services such as clinical administrators and information technology support personnel;
+- Service providers and consultants engaged by us to provide support services such as information technology support personnel;

 - Commonwealth and State government agencies and departments as required;

 - Police, medical, hospital and other personnel as necessary in the event of a crisis or emergency requiring urgent attention; and

 - To other parties, as required by law.

 Where information is disclosed or published for research or scholarly purposes, all reasonable efforts will be made to de-identify the personal or health information in accordance with the NH&MRC’s National Statement on Ethical Conduct in Human Research (2007) and the Australian Code of Responsible Conduct of Research (2007).

 We take all possible steps to protect your information which we hold (including your personal information or health information) from misuse, loss, unauthorised access, modification or disclosure.

 We use professional and industry standards for the security and protection of information collected.
 For example, information submitted within the My Digital Health platform is secured using a 256-bit encryption Secure Sockets Layer and Transport Layer Security (SSL/TLS) software and protected by encryption and firewall technology.
 We take all reasonable steps to hold information securely in electronic or physical form.
 We also store information in access controlled premises and in electronic databases requiring logins and passwords.

 Your personal and health information will be held securely for a minimum of 5 years.